Bikeman868/UrlRewrite.Net/README.md

     </rule
 ```

-#### Example of a rule that removes part of the path and turns in into a query string parameter
+#### Example of a rule that moves part of the path to a query string parameter
 Rewrites `/company/123` to `/company?id=123`

 Rewrites `/company/123/profile.aspx` to `/company/profile.aspx?id=123`